inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_authorizer.md

 : The name of the authorizer.

 `authorizer_payload_format_version`
-: Specifies the format of the payload sent to an HTTP API Lambda authorizer.
+: Specifies the payload format sent to an HTTP API Lambda authorizer.
 Required for HTTP API Lambda authorizers.
-Supported values are 1.0 and 2.0.
+Supported values are **1.0** and **2.0**.

 `enable_simple_responses`
 : Specifies whether a Lambda authorizer returns a response in a simple format.

 ## Examples

-### Test to ensure an Authorizer ID is available
+### Test to ensure an authorizer ID is available

 ```ruby
 describe aws_api_gateway_v2_authorizer(api_id: 'API_ID', authorizer_id: 'AUTHORIZER_ID') do